GOME seeks to buy almost 500 stores from jailed founder

 During the interview on Thursday, both Zhang and Bain Capital denied rumours that the U.S. private equity company was planning to sell down its GOME stake.

-(Additional reporting by Li Hui; Editing by Charlie Zhu and Lincoln Feast)
+(Reporting by Donny Kwok and Rachel Lee; Editing by Charlie Zhu and Lincoln Feast)

 ((donny.kwok@thomsonreuters.com)(+852 2843 6470)(Reuters Messaging: donny.kwok.reuters.com@reuters.net))